debauchery1st/pywin32_hack/README.md

 The standard version of Python27 is NOT built with Visual Studio 2015.

-I tried overwriting with compatible dll files , but KODI kept raising errors about not being about to find them... even when they were in the same directory.
+I tried overwriting with compatible dll files , but KODI kept raising errors about not being able to find them... even when they were in the same directory.

 For more details, see :